Lesson 4 of 7 - optimize your relationships

 Premise 7) Like trust, respect, empathy, and forgiveness, love can only be given spontaneously.
 Therefore manipulating, requesting, pleading, or demanding that you or your mate love yourselves or each other more is a self-defeating ” Be spontaneous!" paradox.

 So adults emotionally neglected as young kids can believe that pity, sexual desire, companionship, needing, and/or controlling (“I know what’s best for you, so do what I say.”) are “love.”
-These false-self reality distortions will always cause inner-family and marital discord.
+These reality distortions will always cause inner-family and marital discord.

 9) Few adults think about who they’re relying on to fill their blend of current love-needs: their Higher Power, themselves, their mate, their children, kin, friends, co-workers, mentors, one or more therapists or coaches, and/or animals.
 You and your mate can each control only one of these love-sources: yourself.